 The clock hitting 10am could trigger you to get up from your desk and make your way to the coffee machine as your routine.
 And so on…

 However, none of this would happen without a reward (or at least a perceived reward) for completing the routine.
-This is the critical step in the loop and why many fail to successfully create new habits – there is no reward!

 The reward for your daily shower routine could be feeling awake and fresh.
 The reward for your morning coffee could be the feeling of alertness and energy.
-It is this reward which successfully completes the loop and makes it automatic.
+It is this reward that successfully completes the loop and makes it automatic.

 When creating a new habit, there is of course a ‘ramp up’ period, where the aim is to create a new loop.
 This will require conscious effort and require discipline of repetition over a period of 30+ days but will eventually become habitual and automatic, which as you now know is where the magic happens.

-I have a resource below to help you out with this part, but for now the take home message is to ensure you are consciously creating a reward in your mind for creating your new habit.
+I have a resource below to help you out with this part, but for now, the take-home message is to ensure you are consciously creating a reward in your mind for creating your new habit.